MarkF-hanze/UMCG_Thesis/README.md

   * Jobs: contains the to be run files.
   * Outputs: contains the output results of these runs
 - Scripts/Gridsearch Contains scripts to run the gridsearch
-  * Main: Search the best parameters for K-means and UMAP+HDBSCAn algorithm
+  * Main: Search the best parameters for K-means and UMAP+HDBSCAN algorithm
   * HDDC: give parameters (filepath) (clusternumber) search for the best HDDC parameters for this number of cluster for this dataset
   * TestTimeR: Temporary file to test how long the HDDC algorithm will run on the comple GPL570 dataset to see if it is computationally feasible
   * make_scores: Functions to calculate the silhouette score for a given dataset with labels